Apple to use only green power for main data center

 "SunPower will take a bite out of Apple's environmental impact with our highest efficiency solar at their North Carolina data center, the nation's largest privately-owned solar array," SunPower CEO Tom Werner said via email.

-Several activist groups have expressed their concerns over the use of "dirty" power by Apple's data centers, which support its Internet storage and service-hosting service iCloud.
-Several members of Greenpeace staged a protest this week at Apple's Cupertino campus using a giant "iPod."

-Greenpeace, which has also targeted Amazon.com (AMZN.O) and Microsoft (MSFT.O) with clean energy campaigns, saluted Apple's decision.
+Greenpeace, which has also targeted Amazon.com (AMZN.O) and Microsoft (MSFT.O) with clean energy campaigns, hailed the move.

 "Apple's announcement today is a great sign that Apple is taking seriously the hundreds of thousands of its customers who have asked for an iCloud powered by clean energy, not dirty coal," Greenpeace International Senior IT Analyst Gary Cook said in a statement.